abhinavr11/Fundamentals_of_MLOps_-200040008-/Week1/Assignment1.md

-<p> Above graph shows a very important aspect which could help a normal person to interpret that what does a linear model do .
+<p> Above graph ( made by me for explanatory purposes )shows a very important aspect which could help a normal person to interpret that what does a linear model do .
 The graph shows that how much the predicted price is depended on the features , like "Locality" has a weight of 900 implying that it contributes most to the price of a house , in simpler words a noob could figure out that better the locality more the price , but a smart guy would make out that if he/she decides to compromise with the locality but instead go for a larger area they could still fit the house in their budget .
 And that is what is the whole point of interpreting a model , making it easy to analyze </p>

 ### ** Conclusion **
 This seems to be a very interesting topic , this is the first time i've heard of it but it surely would revolutionalize the field of Machine Learning by allowing researchers anc scientists to work together as its easy to understand how a model works .